Skip to contents

 • calendar_name() returns a character string specifying the name of the time scale.

-• calendar_unit() returns a character string specifying the name of the calendar.
+• calendar_unit() returns a character string specifying the unit of the calendar.

 • calendar_fixed() returns a length-one numeric vector specifying the reference date of the calendar (in rata die).